microsoft/healthfutures-evagg/README.md

 The only Azure Resource required to run the Evidence Aggregator pipeline is an Azure OpenAI Service Resource which can be deployed using [these instructions](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
 Once the AOAI Service Resource is deployed, it is necessary to [deploy a model](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) on that resource that has sufficient capabilities to run the EvAgg pipeline.
 Specifically, the pipeline currently requires that a model supports at least 128k tokens of input context and the [json output mode](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/json-mode?tabs=python).
 Currently, the models that meet these two requirements are `gpt-4` (`1106-preview` or newer), `gpt-4o`, and `gpt-4o-mini`.
 Ensure that one of these models is deployed in your AOAI Service Resource and that you have sufficient quota (at least 100k TPM or equivalent) allocated to that deployment.

 Authentication to use the AOAI Service Resource REST APIs can happen either through Role-based access control (RBAC) or shared keys.
-The EvAgg pipeline currently supports either.
+RBAC-based authentication is recommended, but the EvAgg pipeline currently supports either.
 After deploying your AOAI Service Resource you will either need to configure RBAC for the identity that will be running the pipeline or take note of one of the shared keys for your AOAI Service Resource.
 The minimum privilege RBAC role needed to use the AOAI REST APIs during pipeline execution is the `Cognitive Services OpenAI User` role.
+If you do plan to use key-based authentication for the AOAI Service Resource, you will need to comment out the `token_provider` section in each of `lib/config/objects/llm.yaml` and `lib/config/objects/llm_cache.yaml`.

-In addition to this you will need to make note of the endpoint for AOAI Service Resource (typically `https://<your_resource_name>.openai.azure.com/`) and the name of the model deployment that you configured.
+Additionally, you will need to make note of the endpoint for AOAI Service Resource (typically `https://<your_resource_name>.openai.azure.com/`) and the name of the model deployment that you configured.

 ## Configuring your runtime environment